Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Experimental Results

 \section{Experimental Results}

 ~ The experiments are conducted in an indoor testbed with a flying space of $10\times6\times4~\si{m^3}$ of the ARPL lab at New York University.
 We use three quadrotors to carry a triangular payload via suspended cables.
 The quadrotor platform used in the experiments is equipped with a $\text{Qualcomm}^{\circledR}\text{Snapdragon}^{\text{TM}}$ 801 board for on-board computing~\cite{LoiannoRAL2017}.
-A laptop equipped with an Intel i9-9900K CPU obtains the Vicon \footnote{\url{www.vicon.com}} motion capture system data via ethernet cable and runs the optimization-based safety controller.
+A laptop equipped with an Intel i9-9900K CPU obtains the Vicon \footnote{\url{www.vicon.com}} motion capture system data via ethernet cable.

 The framework has been developed in ROS\footnote{\url{www.ros.org}} and the robots' clocks are synchronized by Chrony\footnote{\url{https://chrony.tuxfamily.org/}}.
 The mass of the payload is $310~\si{g}$, which exceeds the payload capacity of every single vehicle.
-The odometry of the payload and quadrotors, the position and velocity of attachment points, and the human operator's position are estimated using the Vicon data at a frequency of $100~\si{Hz}$.
+The pose and twist of the payload and quadrotors, the position and velocity of attachment points, and the human operator's position are estimated using the Vicon data at a frequency of $100~\si{Hz}$.
 The unit vector of each cable direction $\cablevec{k}$ and the corresponding velocity $\cabledotvec{k}$ are estimated by

-where $\aptpos{att,k}, \aptvel{att,k}$ are position and velocity of the $k^{th}$ attach point in $\worldf$ and $\robotpos{k},\robotvel{k}$ are position and velocity of the $k^{th}$ robot in $\worldf$ , all of which are estimated by the motion capture system.
+where $\aptpos{att,k}, \aptvel{att,k}$ are position and velocity of the $k^{th}$ attach point in $\worldf$ and $\robotpos{k},\robotvel{k}$ are position and velocity of the $k^{th}$ robot in $\worldf$, all of which are estimated by the motion capture system.